-Luxembourg
+Luxembourg - Commission de Surveillance du Secteur Financier ("CSSF")

-The Commission de Surveillance du Secteur Financier (the "CSSF") is Luxembourg's financial sector regulator, responsible for regulating investment business including investment fund managers, credit institutions and investment firms.
-The Commissariat aux Assurances (the "CAA") is the Luxembourg insurance regulator responsible for regulating insurance business.
+The CSSF is Luxembourg's financial sector regulator, responsible for regulating investment business including investment fund managers, credit institutions and investment firms.

-The MGL Group has the following Luxembourg regulated entities within the Non-Banking Group:
+The MGL Group includes the following Luxembourg regulated entities within the Non-Banking Group:

-• Macquarie Investment Management Europe S.A. ("MIMESA"), which is authorized and regulated by the CSSF as an investment firm;
+- Macquarie Investment Management Europe S.A. ("MIMESA"), which is authorized and regulated by the CSSF as an investment firm; and - MAMES, which is authorized and regulated by the CSSF as an alternative investment fund manager.